Crowell Hilaka

 He may have been named for James Blaine, the Republican candidate for president in 1884.

-Grew up at 54 Marvin Ave on Cleveland’s west side, along with his brother Walter ( born 1895) and cousin Bessie ( born 1889).
+Grew up at 54 Marvin Ave on Cleveland’s west side, along with his brother Walter (born 1895) and orphaned cousin Bessie Bigelow (born 1889).

 Around age twelve Jim was inspired by a YMCA class called “Electricity and Magic”.
 He turned his parent’s backyard barn into his workshop.
 Challenged by a teacher, he built a working model of a grain mill.
 When he was unable to afford a model train set that he coveted, he constructed his own model.

-In 1899, at age 14, Jim won his stationary engineer (steam engine operation) license.
+In 1899, at age 14, Jim earned his stationary engineer (steam engine operation) license.

 He attended Lincoln West High School.
 He was interested in chemistry, but not in the humanities courses he was forced to take.
 He left high school after three years.